 Research from last year’s Cup told us that people are prepared to spend.
-In 2015, attendees of the Melbourne Cup Carnival spent more than $49.7 million on retail in Victoria over the event period.
+In 2016, attendees of the Melbourne Cup Carnival spent more than $44.3 million on fashion and retail in Victoria over the event period.

 With lots of bars and restaurants offering Melbourne Cup deals, Joel Young at Left Bank knew they had to do something a little different.
 “I think it’s important to run with the theme of what the city is doing, and then find your own point of difference.”

 “Don’t be scared to put an event on for those people who aren’t heading to the race course.
 Make it special.”

 Left Bank aren’t just hosting viewings of the Melbourne Cup, they’re also allowing punters to put their money where their mouths are and place bets; they’re hosting sweep competitions; and they’re rewarding those fashionistas that go above and beyond.